Louisville vs. Ole Miss Predictions & Picks - Women's NCAA Tournament Sweet 16

 - The Cardinals average 73.1 points per game (47th in college basketball) while giving up 63.4 per outing (150th in college basketball).
 They have a +348 scoring differential overall and outscore opponents by 9.7 points per game.

-- Louisville's offense has been worse in ACC matchups this year, tallying 69.9 points per contest, compared to its season average of 73.1 PPG.
+- In conference action, Louisville scores fewer points per contest (69.9) than its season average (73.1).

-- Offensively, the Cardinals have performed better when playing at home this year, posting 77.2 points per game, compared to 71.2 per game in away games.
+- Offensively, the Cardinals have performed better at home this year, posting 77.2 points per game, compared to 71.2 per game in away games.

-- Louisville surrenders 62.4 points per game in home games this year, compared to 64 in road games.

-- The Cardinals have seen a decrease in scoring lately, racking up 71.6 points per game in their last 10 contests, 1.5 points fewer than the 73.1 they've scored this year.
+- The Cardinals have seen a decrease in scoring lately, putting up 71.6 points per game in their last 10 outings, 1.5 points fewer than the 73.1 they've scored this season.

 Ole Miss Performance Insights

-- The Rebels put up 68.8 points per game (106th in college basketball) while giving up 56.3 per contest (20th in college basketball).
-They have a +415 scoring differential and outscore opponents by 12.5 points per game.
+- The Rebels are outscoring opponents by 12.5 points per game, with a +415 scoring differential overall.
+They put up 68.8 points per game (106th in college basketball) and give up 56.3 per outing (20th in college basketball).

 - In 2022-23 Ole Miss is giving up 4.9 fewer points per game at home (53.3) than on the road (58.2).